mdcnuydt/financial-modelling/45_milk_street_office/case.md

 Once you’ve finished the Monthly Pro-Forma, create the annual summary down to the Adjusted NOI line.

-Part 4 – Debt Service and Returns to Equity Investors and Lenders
+# Debt Service and Returns to Equity Investors and Lenders

 Next, project the property’s Debt Service, including the Cash and PIK Interest, the Principal Repayments, and the release of the Holdback.